2015 WNWBL season

-The 2015 WNWBL season was the 16th season of competition since its establishment in 2000.
-A total of 5 teams contested the league.
-The regular season was played between 8 May 2015 and 12 July 2015, followed by a post-season involving the top four from 7 to 9 August 2015 at the Herb Graham Recreation Centre in Mirrabooka, Western Australia.
+The 2015 WNWBL season was the 16th season of the Women's National Wheelchair Basketball League since its establishment in 2000.
+A total of five teams contested the league during the season, with a regular season taking place between 8 May and 12 July 2015, followed by a finals series involving the top four teams from 7 to 9 August 2015 at the Herb Graham Recreation Centre in Mirrabooka, Western Australia.